Sonic-LockandLoad/Sonic-LockandLoad/README.md

 ## Playing an unstable (non-release) version
 You should have `git` installed.
 (You can also use [`gh-get`](https://github.com/That1M8Head/gh-get).)<br>
-Run `git clone https://github.com/That1M8Head/Sonic-LockandLoad` or `gh-get That1M8Head Sonic-LockandLoad`.
+Run `git clone https://github.com/That1M8Head/Sonic-LockandLoad` or `gh-get That1M8Head Sonic-LockandLoad`.<br>
-Then run the newly cloned folder with GZDoom.
+Then run the newly cloned folder with GZDoom.<br>
 To update, run `git pull` inside the folder.

 ### If you don't want to install `git`